 What is the School Games?

-- School Games National Finals - The Biennial four day multi-sport event.
+- School Games National Finals - The Biennial four-day multi-sport event.

 Your School Games Organisers

-We are lucky to have such enthusiastic and hard-working School Games Organisers who plan and deliver a variety of Inter School Games events throughout the year.
-They are also essential to providing Active Dorset with advice and support for all County School Games competitions in Dorset.
-Click on their personal school games page link below to find out more information about each School Games Organiser.
+We are lucky to have such enthusiastic and hard-working School Games Organisers who plan and deliver a variety of School Games events throughout the year.
+They are also essential to providing Active Dorset with advice and support with the County School Games provision in Dorset.

 Please contact your local School Games Organiser (SGO) for information and guidance on the following:

 Help children and young people boost their health and wellbeing by promoting being active.
 Find free and inclusive ideas on how to keep children active over the summer holidays using the School Games Active Recovery Hub.